Rowing tank

-A rowing tank is an indoor facility which attempts to mimic the conditions rowers face on open water.
+A rowing tank is an indoor facility which attempts to mimic some of the conditions rowers face on open water.

 Rowers sit in fixed rowing positions, with a channel of water to either side of the 'boat'.
 Older tanks used the power of the athlete to circulate water.
-This experience is unrealistic, and the rowing stroke is not accurately reproduced.
 Modern tanks move the water past the rowers, simulating the feel of rowing a boat through open water.

 Rowing tanks are primarily used for off-season rowing, muscle specific conditioning and technique training, or simply when bad weather does not allow for open water training.
 A tank allows basic technique to be taught to newcomers to the sport in a safe environment, and enables coaches to work on the technique of more experienced oarsmen.